Plant Finder

 Edible Qualities

-Multipik Squash is an annual vegetable plant that is typically grown for its edible qualities.
+Multipik Squash is an annual vegetable plant that is commonly grown for its edible qualities.
 The entire above-ground parts of the plant are edible, and can be harvested at any time in the season.
 The edible parts have a pleasant taste and a soft texture.

 The plant is most often used in the following ways: